How to use Free Software to learn Japanese, and more.

 October 27, 2022 — Tatsumoto Ren

 AJATT stands for All Japanese All The Time.
-It's a method of reaching fluency in Japanese in a relatively short period of time.
-It encourages doing as much Japanese as you can every day, immersing yourself in the language and culture of Japan without having to go to the country, take classes or use outdated and boring textbooks.
-This means that the shortest path to fluency is to make Japanese a part of your everyday life.
-The AJATT method involves learning the language mainly through a combination of reading and listening.
-This could involve watching Japanese movies and TV shows, reading Japanese books and manga.
-The method states that fun and learning are a great combination, that Japanese should not be turned into "work" or "study", and that enjoying the process is absolutely essential.
-If the process is not fun, one should stop now or figure a way to make it fun.
+It is a method of reaching fluency in Japanese in a relatively short period of time.
+It encourages doing as much Japanese as you can every day, immersing yourself in the language and culture of Japan without having to travel to the country, take classes, use outdated and boring textbooks, or spend any money.
+Essentially, this means that the shortest path to fluency is to integrate Japanese into your daily life with the help of the Internet and modern technology.

 AJATT was created by a person named Khatzumoto in 2006.

-This site was heavily inspired by AJATT.
-While doing AJATT I came up with new ideas no one else talked about and made some tools that make learning languages easier.
-Following Khatzumoto's retirement in 2023, Tatsumoto took the reins as the successor of the original AJATT.
+Following Khatzumoto's retirement in 2023, Tatsumoto took the reins as his successor and now governs the guidelines and structure of the AJATT method.
 Here on this site and within our community, we not only teach the AJATT method, but also continue to refine and enhance it.
-The goal is to bring AJATT's insights to a larger audience, consistently updating and improving the method as we go along.
-As Katsumoto once said, AJATT does not stand still, it is flexible and should evolve.
-Therefore, we are happy to continue his work.
+Over the years, we have developed new ideas that have not been discussed elsewhere and created tools that make language learning easier.
+Our goal is to share AJATT's insights with a broader audience while consistently updating and improving the method.
+As Khatzumoto once said, AJATT does not remain static.
+It is flexible and should evolve.
+Therefore, we are excited to continue his work.

 To start learning with the AJATT method, read our Table of Contents.